RocketHTML/holberton-system_engineering-devops/0x11-what_happens_when_your_type_holbertonschool_com_in_your_browser_and_press_enter/README.md

 Here's five basics every developer should know, as they developing those amazing, scalable web applications.

 ## 1. IP Address
 Every device connected to the internet is identified by a unique IP address.
 One computer communicates with another by sending data in segments, known as frames, and attaching the IP address to the header of each frame.
-The receiving computer can then respond the sender by simply swapping the source and destination addresses.
+The receiving computer can then respond to the sender by simply swapping the source and destination addresses.

 ![dataframe](https://github.com/RocketHTML/holberton-system_engineering-devops/blob/master/0x11-what_happens_when_your_type_holbertonschool_com_in_your_browser_and_press_enter/gifs/tcp_ip.gif)